Hair rig

-The hair rig is a fishing method which allows a bait to be presented without sitting directly on the hook.
+The Hair rig is a fishing method which allows a bait to be presented without sitting directly on the hook.
 It is mainly associated with boilies, but also works effectively with many other baits.
-The hair rig became popular in the 1980s and was a joint invention by Kevin Maddocks and Len Middleton.
+The Hair-Rig became popular in the 1980s and was the joint invention of Len Middleton and Kevin Maddocks.

 It has been experimented with by many anglers, and has revolutionised carp fishing.

-At the beginning, natural hair (from Len's head) was used to attach the bait to the hook after many 'tank test' experiments with captive carp and other materials.
-Before that all sorts of other materials were tried but a human hair worked from the start.
-This is why it was called the 'hair rig'.
-This material was very discreet and the carp seemed unaware of it when picking up a bait attached to it and also taking in the hook, but it was a little fragile.
+At the beginning, natural hair from Len's wife's head was used because Len's own hair was far too curly.
+Hence the name, "hair-rig", to attach the bait to the hook after many 'tank test' experiments with captive carp carried out in Len's home.
+Before that all sorts of other materials were tried but human hair worked from the start.
+Human hair was very discreet and the carp seemed unaware of it when picking up bait attached to it, and also taking in the hook, but it was a little fragile.
 In tests, the carp only took the free offerings and left the hook bait if the bait was not attached to a 'hair'.
-Human hair was also a problem because anglers sometimes lost their baits while they were casting.
+Human hair was also a problem because anglers sometimes lost their baits when casting.
 These problems have been solved with the appearance of braided thread, a new material that allows threads to be as discreet as natural ones but more resistant to breaking.